yangyanli/PointCNN/README.md

 **We are working actively on Semantic3D dataset, stay tuned.**

+## License
+Our code is released under MIT License (see LICENSE file for details).

 ## Code Organization
 The core X-Conv and PointCNN architecture are defined in [pointcnn.py](pointcnn.py).